 Identifying excess inventory while it still has a longer shelf life is largely a matter of refining processes.
 Building transparency around demand planning vs. actuals, especially around seasonal or discontinued items, can help get it into the discount process sooner.
-Liquidation software can help build this transparency, especially by connecting with your ERP or inventory management system.
+Discount sales software can help build this transparency, especially by connecting with your ERP or inventory management system.

 5. Carrying costs are 20-30% of all inventory costs for a business

 It’s also important to recognize the costs of not investing in a closeout program.
 When excess inventory sits unsold, it continues to accrue carrying costs.
 This is an expensive proposition, as carrying costs typically make up about 20-30% of a company’s overall inventory costs.
 That only increases if items need special temperature control, have low stack limits, or have other unique storage needs.
 That’s a big slice of the pie that you can start shrinking by moving excess inventory out of distribution centers faster.

 6. Only 36% of companies track excess inventory against ESG goals

 Finally, let’s look at one of the hidden perks of an effective excess inventory program.
 For every item that gets sold into the secondary market, it’s an item that will reach an end consumer rather than a landfill.
 The resources that go into production – from land to water to energy – are completely wasted when inventory gets dumped, so minimizing waste has a clear impact on ESG efforts.